0psilon/GANs-HomeWork/README.md

 MAT inpainting (FFHQ weights) seems to be slightly better than MAT (CelebA weights) and a lot better than GPEN inpainting.
 Further experiments were conducted on the 1st masked picture after MAT inpainting (FFHQ weights).

-GPEN inhancement after MAT inpainting (FFHQ weights):
+GPEN enhancement after MAT inpainting (FFHQ weights):
 <p><img src="HW_4/pics_and_gifs/img_0_FFHQ_GPEN.jpg" height="512px"\></p>

-The picture got brighter, the resolution got higher.
-It looks like some make up was added, but GPEN inhancement did't improve any previous inpainting errors such as with nose area and slight lips asymmetry.
+The picture became brighter, the resolution became higher.
+It looks like some make up was added, but GPEN enhancement didn't improve any previous inpainting errors such as with the nose and lips (asymmetry).